Anbeeld/ACAI/docs/analysis.md

 - recalculates counts
 - prioritizes outposts for upgrading
 - uses `acai_boolean_trading_hub_priority` to decide whether outpost upgrades should favor immediately suitable trade systems, future trade systems, or any valid outpost
-- prefers safer candidates first by checking for hostile neighbors at two jumps, then one jump, then direct adjacency
+- prefers safer candidates first by checking for no hostile neighbors at progressively relaxing ranges: first systems with no foreign starbases within 2 jumps, then 1 jump, then direct adjacency, then any valid outpost
-- upgrades outposts and larger starbases through the size chain
+- upgrades outposts and larger starbases through the size chain (outpost → starport at 300 minerals, starport → starhold at 750 minerals, starhold → starfortress at 2500 or 12500 minerals with `ap_voidborn`, starfortress → citadel at 7500 or 17500 minerals with `ap_voidborn`)
-- uses different mineral thresholds
+- uses different mineral thresholds as gate for each upgrade tier
-- contains `ap_voidborn` handling as a reserve requirement, not a higher actual upgrade cost
+- contains `ap_voidborn` handling as a reserve requirement that raises the effective upgrade cost threshold, not a higher actual upgrade cost

 `aai_starbases.500` (dormant — defined but never triggered; see dormant pieces for the full layout patterns):